Drone Hunter – My First FPS Game

 - It goes without saying that you must pay attention to your game performance and FPS.

-- Turning on the FPS so you can see frame count is one way to get a good idea of how the game is performing.
+- Turning on the FPS so you can see frame count is an easy way to keep an eye on performance as you go about making the game.

 - Always be wary of performance as you proceed.